OUR STATEWIDE PROGRAMS

-Catholic Charities will serve over 420,000 individuals by December 2020.
+Catholic Charities will have served over 1,224,000 individuals by the end of December 2023.
 Successful implementation of this program means that vulnerable populations who are routinely more impacted by disasters will be better prepared and more likely to survive and recover from large-scale emergencies, like California’s wildfires.

 For more information on these services visit:

 Catholic Charities Diocese of Fresno

 Northern Valley Catholic Social Services